-Ponce Inlet provides high quality fire and rescue services with a combination staff of career and volunteer professionals.
-Headed by Fire Chief Daniel Scales, service is provided to more than 3,000 residents, covering an area of just over 7.5 square miles.
+Ponce Inlet provides high quality fire and rescue services with a staff of career professionals.
+Headed by Fire Chief Daniel Scales and Deputy Chief Noble Taylor, service is provided to more than 3,000 residents, covering an area of just over 7.5 square miles.

 Fire suppression and Advanced Life Support (ALS) Emergency Medical Services (EMS) are delivered 24 hours a day, 7 days a week by a team of 12 career firefighters.
 Firefighters work a 24-on, 48-off schedule, and each duty shift is comprised of at least two firefighter/paramedics.

 Continuing training is provided utilizing traditional and alternative delivery methods.
 The department is a subscriber of Target Safety.
 This program allow our personnel to receive high quality continuing education without having to leave the fire station.
 Physical fitness is an important component of our training program and our firefighters stay in shape by running the steps of the Ponce Inlet Lighthouse or by pumping iron at the fire station and swimming laps at one of the community's condominiums.

 Ponce Inlet operates 1 quick attack mini-pumper, 2 transport capable rescue trucks and 2 Type I fire engines to help us maintain a Class 3 Insurance Services Office (ISO) rating.
 With over 8 1/2 miles of beach and riverfront property to protect, our rescue and attack unit are both 4 wheel drive capable.
 Our rescues and front run engine are both equipped with a full set of ALS equipment to respond to the emergency medical needs of the community.

 In an effort to safeguard the lives of our residents and visitors, the Town has adopted the most stringent and progressive fire and life safety codes available.
 Fire inspections are completed on an annual basis and the Fire Prevention Division reviews all plans for new construction.